simonperneel/Tips-n-Tricks/README.md

 - Use mounting holes for mounting the PCB: \
 `MountingHole_4.3mm_M4_Pad_Via` footprint looks cool.
 Use this with rounded edges of the PCB: select `edge cut` layer, select `add graphic arc` in PCBNew, click the center of the MountingHole footprint, drag it out to the edge of the bord, click again and go anti-clockwise to the other edge of the board.

+- When placing a sensor on PCB: check the breakout boards from Sparkfun for the correct wiring.
+You can also download the schematics from their website

+- When drawing a schematic: making comments with the `Place Text` button is a good idea!
 ## Python plots
-template for a latex-style plot from a csv dataset:
+template for a latex-style plot from a csv dataset [here](https://github.com/simonperneel/Tips-n-Tricks/tree/master/Python%20plot)
-[here](https://github.com/simonperneel/Tips-n-Tricks/tree/master/Python%20plot)